xtcheng/bandit-algorithm/readme.md

 Also note that the module never directly interacts with the environment.

 All selection modules provide the following interfaces:
 - ```__init__(self,T,num_arm):``` Sets up the module.
 What arguments are required depends on the module, but the planned runtime and the number of arms are always required unless noted otherwise, so only additional arguments, including hyper-parameters, will be mentioned.
+Selection modules that operate on multi-objective settings include the history container in which the history will be saved.
 - ```suggestArm(self):``` Evaluate the current knowledge according to whatever the underlying strategy is and return what action shall be taken.
 - ```thisHappened(self, arm, reward, timestep):``` The module acknowledges what action the agent has actually taken and what the feedback was.
 Note that this does not have to be the action that the module has suggested; this is useful for expert algorithms if you do not want/need to simulate a feedback that fits the proposal.
 The timestep is usually inferred by how many times the function has called, but it would be possible to use it.
 - ```fullReset(self):``` Fully resets the module to its starting state.